 Big life events create big change.

 The picture above is my children.
 Now, our son is taller than our daughter.

-As I write this, she is applying for a dorm room for her first year of college.
+As I write this, it is 2019 and she is applying for a dorm room for her first year of college.
 I am very aware that life is slowly, but surely switching up on me.
 Our family dynamics are changing.